QUEST-UWMadison/OSCAR/README.md

     ...in 2.67 seconds.

-Print out top optimizer configurations using the optimizer reported optimal value (energy) as the metric.
+Print out top optimizer configurations using the optimizer-reported optimal value (energy) as the metric.

 ```python